openclarity/openclarity/rfc/end-to-end-type-safe-apis.md

 ```

-4. Use the API instance in the your react-query based queries.
+4. Use the API instance in your react-query based queries.

 ```ts
 const { data: assets } = useQuery({